 - Only (up to) 12 minutes of ads can be shown for 1 hour of TV content

 - There should be at least 15 minutes gap between 2 sets of Ad breaks.
 In case it’s a movie, this gap is 30 minutes

 - Ads should only be shown full screen and any other kind of ad delivery (such as those half screen ads where the other half of the screen shows the content) will strictly be not allowed

 These regulations, however, will not be applicable to live sports content.
 In this case, Ads can only be shown when there is actually a break in the game, such as in between overs in cricket or between 3 games in tennis etc.

 Overall, this is certainly a welcome move by TRAI but it remains to be seen how the content owners react to this regulation.
 After all, advertisements are their primary source of revenue.

-You can see the complete regulation notification here.
+You can see the notification with complete regulations here.